Page updated: 17/8/21

 It was allegedly founded by the imaginatively-named Louis the Leaper, an influential prince in the 11th century.
 Ignoring the inconvenient fact that the land did not belong to him, Louis apparently took earth from his own property up onto the Wartburg and spread it on the ground.
 In subsequent court hearings, the accompanying knights - whose word was trusted - stuck their swords into the earth and swore that their weapons were in land belonging to Louis.

-Perhaps more believable is the idea that a watchtower (a 'Warte' in German) already stood on the hill and gave its name to the castle.
+Perhaps more believable is the idea that a watchtower (a 'Warte' in German) already stood on the hill and gave its name to the later Schloss Wartburg castle.

 In the following centuries, the legendary minstrels' battle (a duel between some of the famous in Europe) is supposed to have taken place here - the romantic concept of the contest between the medieval minstrels was taken up in later centuries by writers and composers, such as Wagner.

-And St Elizabeth of Hungary, canonised for her charitable works, was the wife of one of the rulers of Thuringia resident at the Wartburg.
+And St Elizabeth of Hungary, canonised for her charitable works, was the wife of one of the rulers (the Thuringian landgraves) resident at Schloss Wartburg.

 A famous episode in the life of Martin Luther took place at the Wartburg.
 Luther had been taken into protective custody to keep him safe from the Imperial forces who had excommunicated him.
 Disguised as a country squire, he spent his time in the castle translating the New Testament from Greek into German - an act that helped to create a modern German language as well as to increase access to the Bible.